sswhitehat/FinalProject482/README.md

 ## Metric Definition

 The metric we will be using is the number of punches correctly being detected.
-At first, we wanted our application to be able to detect difference between punch type, like a jab vs a hook.
+At first, we wanted our application to be able to distinguish different types of punches, like a jab vs a hook.
 However, since differentiating between them is hard for the application, we decided that our metric will just be the number of punches (any kind) and number of kick (any kind) that it accurately predicted.

 $$
 \text{accuracy} = \frac{\text{number of correct guesses}}{\text{total punches/kicks}}